 The January 10, 1995, indictment charged Messrs.
-Bulger and Flemmi, as well as Francis Salemme, Francis Salemme, Jr., Robert DeLuca, George Kaufman, and James Martorano, with engaging in a conspiracy to violate, and violating the RICO Statute, and conspiracy to extort, and extorting, bookmakers from 1979 to 1994.
+Bulger and Flemmi, as well as Francis Salemme, Francis Salemme, Jr., Robert DeLuca, George Kaufman, and James Martorano, with engaging in a conspiracy to violate, and violating the RICO Statute, and conspiracy to extort, and extorting, bookmakers from 1979 to 1994.95

-In 1996, Mr. Bulger and his longtime partner, Catherine Greig, settled in a small apartment at 1012 Third Street, Santa Monica, California, under the assumed names Charlie and Carol Gasko.
+In 1996, Mr. Bulger and his longtime partner, Catherine Greig, settled in a small apartment at 1012 Third Street, Santa Monica, California, under the assumed names Charlie and Carol Gasko.96

-Acting on a tip, Federal agents closed in and arrested the couple on June 22, 2011.
-The fugitives offered no resistance.
+Acting on a tip, Federal agents closed in and arrested the couple on June 22, 2011.97 The fugitives offered no resistance.98

 A jury convicted Mr. Bulger of 30 counts of the 1999 indictment, Crim.
-No. 99-10371-RGS-including participation in 11 murders-in August 2013.
+No. 99-10371-RGS-including participation in 11 murders-in August 2013.99 technique had been previously deployed because of legitimate concerns about leaks within the FBI.
+Id.
+Mr. Flemmi was arrested on the criminal complaint on January 5, 1995.
+Id. at 149, 297.

-On November 14, 2013, Federal Judge Denise J. Casper sentenced Mr. Bulger to two life terms plus five years. $^{100}$ She also ordered him to pay \$19.5 million in restitution to his victims' families and to forfeit \$25.2 million to the government. $^{101}$
+On November 14, 2013, Federal Judge Denise J. Casper sentenced Mr. Bulger to two life terms plus five years.
+100 She also ordered him to pay \$19.5 million in restitution to his victims' families and to forfeit \$25.2 million to the government.
+101